robolyst/osquant/content/papers/intro-to-black-scholes-and-hedging/index.md

     - Adrian Letchford
 categories:
     - mathematics

+acknowledgements: "All figures in this article were made with [Figma](http://figma.com)."
 ---

 I'm a little embarrassed to admit this, I was recently in a quant interview and the interviewer quickly realised that I didn't know the Black-Scholes formula!
 That was definitely a moment when imposter syndrome became reality.
 To fix the situation, I've written up an easy intro to the Black-Scholes model here.